-a.
-We have not been provided with Audited Ind AS financial statements of three overseas branches, included in the standalone Ind AS financial statements of the Company, whose financial statements reflect total assets of ₹92.33 Crores as at 31 March 2022 and total revenue of ₹7.03 Crores for the year ended on that date.
-We have relied on the statement provided by the Management in this regard.

-b.
-The Management has not included the financials of Twelve Joint Ventures in the standalone Ind AS financial statement of the Company for the year ended 31.03.2022.
+- a.
+We have not been provided with Audited Ind AS financial statements of three overseas branches, included in the standalone Ind AS financial statements of the Company, whose financial statements reflect total assets of ₹99.65 Crores as on 31st March, 2024 and total loss of ₹0.62 Crores as on 31.03.2024.
+We have relied on the statement provided by the Management in this regard. - b.
+The Management has not included the financials of Twelve Joint Ventures in the standalone Ind AS financial statement of the Company for the year ended 31.03.2024.
 Decision to not to include these financials was taken for the year ended 31.03.2019.
-According to the information and explanations provided to us, the promoter company of five Joint Ventures (Isolux Group) has become insolvent in Spain.
+According to the information and explanations provided to us, the promoter company of five Joint Ventures (Isolux Group) has become insolvent in Spain. - c.
 Operations of some of the Joint Ventures have been discontinued and in some of the running Joint Ventures, the company's investment has suffered reduction in capital account balance in these Joint Ventures.
-Profit of only three Joint Venture amounting to ₹3.18 Crores has been included, duly audited by other auditors.
+Profit of these three Joint Ventures amounting to ₹1.94 Crores has been included.
+Out of these three Joint Venture, we were provided audited statement only of one joint venture and profit/loss of the other two Joint Ventures has been accounted for on unaudited balance sheets.